lzwjava/blog-source/resume.md

 ### Freelancer, 2023.07 - Present

 * I analyzed and reimplemented some core parts around 30 example projects about machine learning, from PyTorch, TensorFlow tutorials, Coursera online courses or other open-source projects.
-Got one course completion certificate from Coursera about Machine Learning Specialization.
+And got one course completion certificate from Coursera about Machine Learning Specialization.
 * I prepared for exams related to obtaining an associate degree, with a focus on subjects such as advanced mathematics, computer organization, linear algebra, etc.
 * I listened to a lot of Japanese songs and watched a lot of Japanese TikTok videos to learn the language.